George McLean (journalist): Personal

 Born in Brandon, Manitoba, his family moved to Manchester, England in 1929.
 McLean was educated in the United Kingdom and joined the Royal Air Force during World War II.
 He transferred to the Royal Canadian Air Force in 1944 and returned to Canada following the end of the war.

 McLean married his first wife, Majorie, in 1947; she died in 1982.
 His second marriage to Barbara Quick in 1987 lasted until his death.

 Broadcasting career

 Radio

 In 1946 he joined CJRL radio in Kenora, Ontario and in 1952 became news editor at CKRC in Winnipeg, Manitoba.
 In 1953 he became chief announcer at CKOK in Penticton, British Columbia.

 Television

 In 1956 he joined the CBC in Vancouver as a staff announcer for CBC Television.
 In 1965 McLean was transferred to Toronto and became a regular backup for hosting national newscasts including The National, a role which he performed until 1986 when he retired from the CBC.
 McLean was also the regular host of Saturday Report, the Saturday evening national newscast.
+He was the announcer on the long-running series Front Page Challenge.